dnth/pgsql-search/README.md

 Simplify PostgreSQL search using Python.

-Input a text or image, and get a list of similar items from a PostgreSQL database.
+Input a text or image, and get a list of matching items from a PostgreSQL database.

 ## Features
 - [ ] PostgreSQL Full Text Search